afuous/morchat/README.md

 - `dbHost`, `dbPort`, `dbName`, `dbUsername`, `dbPassword`: To specify access to the database.
 The `server/initpg.sh` script will not work verbatim if these are changed.
 - `fcmServerKey`: See push notifications below.
 Keeping this empty is fine but there will be no push notifications.

-The web client configuration file is `web/src/config.json` and is automatically generated after running npm install in `web`.
-- `imgurClientId`: Change this to your Imgur API client id if you want to integrate Imgur uploads to the chat.

 ## Mobile

 In `mobile/web`, run `build.sh` to produce a standalone html file `build.html` containing the mobile website.
 For testing, use `test.html` without any building necessary.